 Ancestry was the first genealogy site that I discovered and used to find out more about my ancestors.

-And the simple reason why I ‘stumbled‘ across this site was because Ancestry’s recognition as the world’s largest genealogy search site on the planet.
+And the simple reason why I stumbled across this site was that Ancestry’s recognition as the world’s largest genealogy search site on the planet.

-There are 8 billions of records for you to search through on this site so the chances of you finding your ancestors within their collection is pretty high.
+There are 8 billion records for you to search through on this site so the chances of you finding your ancestors within their collection are pretty high.

 Speaking of myself I have built out quite an impressive family tree largely to the thanks of Ancestry.